Agentic Software Engineering: Foundational Pillars and a Research Roadmap: The Engineering Activities of SASE

-\item \textbf{Actors:} The human engineer (who may be the task initiator or a domain specialist). \item \textbf{Workbenches:} All AGE activities are performed within the \textbf{ACE}, which provides an inbox-like interface for triaging CRPs, auditing MRPs, and issuing structured resolutions. \item \textbf{Artifacts:} \begin{itemize}[leftmargin=*,nosep] \item \textbf{Consumed Artifacts -- Consultation Request Packs (CRPs):} Generated when an agent requires human input to proceed.
-A CRP is contextualized by the active BriefingScript, potentially triggered by LoopScript or MentorScript rules, and documents the specific uncertainty or decision point. \item \textbf{Consumed Artifacts -- Merge-Readiness Packs (MRPs):} A structured evidence bundle submitted for human approval, designed to demonstrate functional completeness, sound verification, engineering hygiene, rationale, and auditability. \item \textbf{Produced Artifacts -- Version Controlled Resolutions (VCRs):} The outcome of AGE activities is a version-controlled Resolution.
-Each Resolution is explicitly linked to the artifact that it addresses (CRP or MRP), preserving traceability and enabling downstream auditing and learning. \end{itemize}
+\textbf{Workbenches.} All AGE activities are performed within the \textbf{ACE}, which provides an inbox-like interface for triaging CRPs, auditing MRPs, and issuing structured resolutions.

+\textbf{Artifacts.} AGE consumes two types of agent-generated artifacts: (a) \textbf{Consultation Request Packs (CRPs)} and (b) \textbf{Merge-Readiness Packs (MRPs)}, and produces \textbf{Version Controlled Resolutions (VCRs)}.
+CRPs are generated when an agent requires human input to proceed.
+A CRP is contextualized by the active BriefingScript, potentially triggered by LoopScript or MentorScript rules, and documents the specific uncertainty or decision point.
+MRPs are structured evidence bundles submitted for human approval, designed to demonstrate functional completeness, sound verification, engineering hygiene, rationale, and auditability.
+The outcome of AGE activities is a Version-Controlled Resolution (VCR).
+Each Resolution is explicitly linked to the artifact that it addresses (CRP or MRP), preserving traceability and enabling downstream auditing and learning.